 How to drive the 26 hairpins of the Kuteruk Pass?

-Kuteruk Pass (also transcribed as Kuteerke) is a high-altitude mountain pass situated at an elevation of 3,365m (11,040ft) in the Kunlun Mountains, within Kargilik County, Xinjiang, China.
-The route serves as a critical logistical link in the Kashgar Prefecture, connecting the settlement of Xikebande in the west with Suluge Azi in the east.
-The road layout is defined by high-frequency switchbacks in one of the most isolated mountain ranges in Central Asia.
+Kuteruk Pass (also transcribed as Kuteerke) is a mountain pass at an elevation of 3,365m (11,040ft) above sea level, located in the Kunlun Mountains of Kargilik County, Xinjiang, China.
+The route runs through the Kashgar Prefecture, connecting the western settlement of Xikebande with Suluge Azi to the east.

 | Road facts: Kuteruk Pass | |